Profile Franchise Costs: Estimated Initial Investment (Item 7, 2022 FDD)

 - The figures in this table include a reasonable and customary amount net of tenant improvement allowance.

-- Profile by Sanford must approve your site selection before you develop your store.
+- Profile must approve your site selection before you develop your store.

-- Profile by Sanford requires a number of mandatory provisions in your lease agreement, and you and your lessor must sign an addendum to your lease in the form attached as Exhibit H, or other form that Profile by Sanford approves.
+- Profile requires a number of mandatory provisions in your lease agreement, and you and your lessor must sign an addendum to your lease in the form attached as Exhibit G, or other form that Profile approves.

-- The contract for the build-out will be between you and the general contractor, and Profile by Sanford’s internal development management team will provide space planning assistance and construction coordination services.
+- The contract for the build-out will be between you and the general contractor, and Profile’s internal development management team will provide space planning assistance and construction coordination services.

-- The estimated costs for the specific build-out materials consisting of the flooring, lighting, and graphics that Profile by Sanford designates are included in the low/high range.
+- The estimated costs for the specific build-out materials consisting of the flooring, lighting, and graphics that Profile designates are included in the low/high range.

 - The rent figures represent estimated three months’ rent.
-These figures represent base rent plus NNN expenses (property taxes, insurance, and other operating expenses that may be charged by your landlord).
+Stand-alone store rent estimate assumes 1,500 square feet at approximately $13 PSF on the low range and approximately $52 PSF on the high range.
+These figures represent base rent plus NNN expenses (Property Taxes, Insurance, and other operating expenses that may be charged by your landlord).

 - The rental expense may vary widely based on geographic location, size of the premises, local rental rates, and other factors.

-- A typical stand-alone store occupies from 1,500 to 1,800 square feet of commercial space, and a typical in-facility store occupies from 500 to 600 square feet of commercial space.
+- A typical stand-alone store occupies from 1,200 to 1,500 square feet of commercial space, and a typical in-facility store occupies from 500 to 600 square feet of commercial space.

 - For an in-facility store, rent may be in the form of a flat rate or a percentage of gross sales.